-It’s a question that comes up time and time again.
-My short answer is, if you’ve spent millions on building a corporate brand and positioning for your organisation why would you ever consider not doing the same for your conversational applications?
+It’s a question that continues to define the conversation around….conversational AI and the short answer is, if you’ve spent millions on building a corporate brand and positioning for your organisation why would you ever consider not doing the same for your conversational applications?

 The longer explanation is a little more involved.

 Take for example, two airlines, British Airways and Virgin Airlines.
 Both fly across the Atlantic, but each brand has a completely individual and unique persona.
 Not just in their uniforms and the branding on their planes, but in the way they portray themselves with every interaction.

 Personas within conversational interfaces are as important as your domain content, the knowledge your digital employee uses to function.
 It’s the personality that elicits the most reaction—good or bad, from the customer.
 Get it right and you’ve created the opportunity to improve the customer experience, even more so than just giving the correct response.

 It doesn’t need to be overtly funny or extravert, just reflect the brand.
 Taking the time to consider some of the finer points in how your natural language application will respond and react verbally early on in the project will pay dividends later.

 For example, Teneo comes with a module within the wider Teneo Language Resources that we refer to as Dialogue Resources.
 Think of it as the small talk we humans so easily interject into conversations, from responding to a user who wants to speak to the boss to someone else asking the virtual assistant on a date.
 Of course we’ve included some standard answers, but revising the language and tone used allows you to bring your brand to life in each interaction.

 We have one customer, Kabel Deutschland, who took it a step further and created an avatar that reaches for a cup of coffee if the user takes too long to respond, and even waltzes off screen if the user is abusive, refusing to return until they apologise.
 She’s a firm favourite with company, and their customers.